Comprehensive Hearing Assessments: Your First Step on the Journey to Better Hearing

 Bone conduction testing bypasses the outer and middle ear, transmitting sound signals directly to the inner ear through the surrounding bones using a special type of headband.

-When we compare Pure Tone test results and Bone Conduction test results we are able to distinguish between sensorineural or conductive type hearing loss.
+When we compare Pure Tone test results and Bone Conduction test results we can distinguish between sensorineural or conductive type hearing loss.

 Speech-in-Noise (SNR) Testing